MikkelSchubert/paleomix/docs/bam_pipeline/usage.rst

     $ bwa index prefixes/my_genome.fa

-In addition to the BWA / Bowtie2 index, several other related files are also automatically generated, including a FASTA index file (.fai), and a sequence dictionary (.dict), which are required for various operations of the pipeline.
+In addition to the BWA / Bowtie2 index, several other related files are also automatically generated, including a FASTA index file (.fai), which are required for various operations of the pipeline.
 These are similarly located at the same folder as the reference FASTA file.
 For a more detailed description, please refer to the :ref:`bam_filestructure` section.

 .. warning::
     Since the pipeline automatically carries out indexing of the FASTA files, it therefore requires write-access to the folder containing the FASTA files.
 If this is not possible, one may simply create a local folder containing symbolic links to the original FASTA file(s), and point the makefile to this location.
 All automatically generated files will then be placed in this location.